linkedin/rest.li/guide_restli_server.md

 Rest.li allows resources to return results asynchronously through a [ParSeq](https://github.com/linkedin/parseq/wiki) `Task`, or `Callback`.
-For example, a getter can be declared in any of the following ways:
+For example, a getter can be declared in either of the following ways:
 ```java
 @RestMethod.Get